-When you arrive on site to start an assignment, your host employer must conduct a site specific induction that will include:
+When you arrive on site for to start an assignment, your host employer must conduct a site specific induction that will include:

-- · orientation of facilities. - fire/evacuation/emergency procedures and contact personnel. - specific training/induction on tasks and equipment to be used.
+- · Orientation of facilities. - Fire/evacuation/emergency procedures and contact personnel. - Specific training/induction on tasks and equipment to be used.

-randstad health and social care.
 An induction on site is important to ensure you are comfortable in the job and understand what is expected of you.
 Also, any specific hazards on the site that you need to be aware of.
-Note this is more than just a patient handover.
+Note this is more than just patient handover.